Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolCompanyMultiNationalEnabled.md

 ```

 ### -Enable
-Whether to enable or disable the multinational feature for a service type for a company.
+Indicates whether to enable or disable the multinational feature for a service type for a company.

 ```yaml
 Type: Boolean